F0fo/ARTIS_phishing_website/README.md

 ### Step 3: Access the Application

-Open your browser and navigate to:
+Open your browser(preferably a chromium-based web browser) and navigate to:
 ```
 http://artis.corn:3000/changePassword
 ```